opentimestamps/foxglove/README.md

-# OpenTimestamps Aggregator
+# Foxglove

-This is an high performance OpenTimestamps requests aggregator.
+Foxglove is an high performance OpenTimestamps requests aggregator.

 It works by aggregating requests received in a time slice (eg. 100ms), building a merkle tree and making just one request to a back end OpenTimestamps calendar.
 When the calendar replies all the pending requests are served.